Endowment Grants: July–December 2013

 - To enhance the professional competence of lawyers

-Semi-annual grants make possible dozens of statewide bar projects and the legally related service/educational projects of many bar-affiliated non-profit organizations.
+Semi-annual grants assist dozens of statewide bar and legally related service/educational projects of many bar-affiliated non-profit organizations.
 The Endowment is the philanthropic workhorse of the NCBA Foundation and the NCBA.
-Since 1988, 539 endowment grants totaling more than $4.2 million have been awarded.
+Since 1988, 555 endowment grants totaling more than $4.3 million have been awarded.

 NC Center on Actual Innocence – Innocence Claim Review – The Center identifies, investigates and advances credible claims of innocence made by inmates convicted of felonies in North Carolina.
 The Center’s secondary mission is to educate policymakers, the public, students, the media, and the legal/law enforcement communities about causation issues that lead to wrongful convictions. ($2,000)